mythril-forge/homebrew-classes/docs/homebrew/classes/rogue/arcane-trickster.md

 Starting at 9th level, if you are hidden from a creature when you cast a spell on it, the creature has disadvantage on any saving throw it makes against the spell until the beginning of your next turn.

 ## Versatile Trickster
 At 13th level, you gain the ability to distract targets with your mage hand.
 Using your mage hand, you can use the help or distract action.
+In doing this, you are able to benefit from either effect yourself.

 In addition, you ignore all class, race, and level requirements on the use of spell scrolls.